Common Challenges LGBTQ+ Youth May Experience At School And How To Help

 Adopting explicit anti-discrimination policies

-A 2010 paper reported that LGBTQIA+ youth who had an affirming family environment and family acceptance had substantially better mental health outcomes than those who experienced family rejection.
-Feeling safe about parental love and acceptance seems to defend against depression, harmful substance use, risky sexual behavior, and negative health outcomes.
+According to research, youth who have an affirming family environment and family acceptance tend to have substantially better mental health outcomes than those who experience family rejection.
+Love, acceptance, and safety at home seem to help protect against depression, harmful substance use, risky sexual behavior, and negative health outcomes in LGBTQ+ youth.

-It may also be important to engage with your child’s school, making it clear to educators that you expect them to implement inclusive policies.
-Surveys show that one of the most common reasons why teachers hesitate to adopt queer-friendly education is that they’re afraid parents will object.
-By making your voice heard in favor of a more welcoming school climate, you may be able to help steer local schools toward policies that take care of your children.
+It may also be important to engage with your child’s school, making it clear to educators that you expect them to implement inclusive policies and advocating for this as much as possible.
+One older survey indicates that one of the most common reasons why teachers hesitate to adopt queer-friendly education is that they’re afraid parents will object.
+By making your voice heard in favor of a more welcoming school climate, you may be able to help steer local schools toward policies that protect queer children.

 Getty